 If you receive a concerns notice alleging that you have defamed someone, it’s important that you receive legal advice as soon as possible.

 If you are worried that you may have defamed someone, you can contact us here for free and confidential legal advice.

 Justification is where the defamatory material is substantially true.
 However, you shouldn’t say something is true when it isn’t, as that can lead to worse consequences.

-This defence protects you if you are being sued over an opinion you honestly hold.
-You must show that your statement is genuinely an opinion (rather than a statement of fact), that your opinion is based on facts referred to and that it is about a matter of public interest (including something placed up for public criticism such as a movie or a restaurant).
-For example, if you publish a disparaging review of a café on Facebook and are then sued, you can probably rely on this defence.
+The defence of honest opinion protects you if you are being sued over an opinion you honestly hold.
+You must show that your statement is genuinely an opinion (rather than a statement of fact), that your opinion is based on proper material (for example, something that is substantially true) and that it is about a matter of public interest (such as a review of a movie or a restaurant).

 If you tell someone something they have an interest in knowing about and act reasonably while doing so, you may be protected from being sued for defamation.
-One example of this situation is if you report someone to the police.
-Even if your allegations are false, you cannot be sued for defamation as long as you honestly believed them.
-However you will not be protected if you repeat the allegations to other people – this would be considered unreasonable, because the only people who have an interest in investigating crime are the police.
+One example of this situation is if you make a report about someone to the police.
+Even if it turns out your allegations were untrue, you may be protected from a defamation claim if you believed what you were reporting to police or were honestly suspicious someone had committed a crime.
+However, you may not be protected if you repeat the allegations to other people – this could be considered unreasonable, because the only people who have an interest in investigating crime are the police.

 If you have a problem or a question, you can send it to us today and we can provide you with free advice, information and referrals to help solve your problem.
 Just click on the button below.Get help now